-A few weeks ago, we met an old friend for dinner who had recently lost his wife of sixty years.
+A while ago, we met an old friend for dinner who had recently lost his wife of sixty years.
 When we’d called to tell him we’d heard the news and to offer anything — to bring him food, come by to give him a hug, take him out to dinner — THAT’S what he said he wanted: to have a good dinner, a cocktail or two, be out in the world.
 Somehow he snagged a last-minute reservation at a very good restaurant at the height of Christmas season.
-We arrived to find him wearing a button that said “I don’t know”.
+We arrived to find him wearing a button that said “I don’t know”

 He said he’d started wearing the button after so many people asked him what he was going to do now that Martha had passed away.
 His answer, which he seemed at one with, was simply “I don’t know“, and the button, like a tiny, powerful piece of conceptual art, stated the heart of the matter: There were no answers to be had.
 It was simply how things were, and were going to be for a while.